arcus/education_fellows/intro_to_r_rstudio/intro_to_r_rstudio.md

 We could (but shouldn't) run the code sample above in a simple **R console**, which is what you get when you install R by itself on your own computer without using RStudio.

-Note that we don't include the R Console / R app in the tool kit supplied by the Arcus Training Lab.
+Note that we don't include the R Console / R app in the tool kit supplied by the Arcus training lab.
 Still, because you might have the R console (or "R app") installed on your own computer, it's worth touching on briefly.

 Using this application isn't the most user friendly experience!
 In the screen recording shown below, we are **not** using RStudio, but rather the R Console.
 Again, the code we're running here is not code that we'll use in our hands-on work, but you can certainly use this code if you have R installed on a local computer.